3.1.

 Apex Talents to prevent some rotational confusion:

-This change is oriented toward enforcing 5 Combo Point spenders, as previously
+This change was implemented to enforce 5 Combo Point spenders, as previously

 the Apex Talent was rewarding spending at lower values.
 It maintains the full